tekamolo/Delos/documentation/render.md

 # Render a template

-Once all our backend operations are done.
+Once all our backend operations are executed.
 We will need to return a response from server.

-We are assuming that you already set the following route inside the `rounting.xml` file:
+We are assuming that you already set the following route inside the `routing.xml` file:

 ```
 <?xml version="1.0" encoding="UTF-8"?>